FormMail.pl

 Netlify Forms

 Built into Netlify hosting.
-Just add netlify attribute to your form.
+Add a netlify attribute to any HTML form.
+100 free submissions/month.

 Security Comparison